mungpeter/Structure-Based_docking/README.md

 > ${OPENEYE}/bin/fred -mpi_np $cpu
 ```
 - OpenEye docking has 2 steps, (1) generating the _rigid_ receptor grid file, and (2) _rigid_ docking of ligand conformers to receptor grid.
 For the most parts the default settings by OpenEye will work for 95% of the cases becuase they _really really_ optimized everything.
+As for the scoring function ChemGauss4, it is a combination of a knowledge-based Gaussian potential for shape complementary plus a modified ChemScore/PFP/GoldScore(?) empirical-based chemical feature scoring.

 - **Grid generation** - this is done through the command-line GUI *make_receptor*.
 Default setting will work for almost all cases.
 May want to incresae the size of the docking pocket.
 Can setup directional H-bond (donor or acceptor) or SMARTS-defined spherical constraints if these interactions are known and critical.